+FSANZ's decision will be notified to the Ministerial Council.
 Following notification, the proposed draft variation to the Code is expected to come into effect on gazettal, subject to any request from the Ministerial Council for a review of FSANZ's decision.

-FSANZ will recommend monitoring industry use of ferric sodium EDTA and calcium disodium EDTA permissions in future monitoring programs.
-These results, combined with updated data on food consumption patterns, will be useful in refining future EDTA dietary exposure assessments.
+FSANZ will also include the monitoring of industry use of ferric sodium EDTA in future monitoring programs.
+These results, combined with updated data on food consumption patterns, will be useful in refining future dietary exposure assessments to EDTA compounds.